Alexander Duncan (police officer): Australia

 In 1936, Duncan was seconded to the state government of Victoria to inspect and report on the Victoria Police Force.
 The appointment was made by Premier of Victoria Albert Dunstan on the advice of the Metropolitan Police Commissioner Sir Philip Game—a former Governor of New South Wales.
 Dunstan ordered the inspection after the controversial resignation of the previous Chief Commissioner Thomas Blamey amid public allegations of widespread corruption within the force.

 Duncan presented two reports to the Victorian government which recommended a range of reforms, including detective training and the use of forensic science and changes to the promotion system and the deployment of personnel.
 The recommendations were accepted by the government who then appointed Duncan to the position of Chief Commissioner "with a mandate to introduce the reforms".

 Once appointed, Duncan began the task of dealing with "entrenched bad practice, poor leadership, maladministration and corruption.
 Duncan made some headway in his term but was unable to address these problems immediately.
 Duncan retired from Victoria Police in 1954.

-Private life
+Personal life

 Duncan married Elizabeth Ann MacDonald on 1 September 1917 at Trinity Presbyterian Church, Lambeth, with whom he had one daughter.
 Duncan was active in the "Boy Scouts' Association, Melbourne Rotary, YMCA, the Royal Humane Society, the National Fitness Council and the State Relief Committee."
 He died in Brighton, a suburb of Melbourne, in 1965.